Sahash-Rai/250_Days_Of_Machine_Learning/README.md

 ## 📄 Documentation

-This section contains official documentation for the libraries and frameworks we will use throughout our machine learning journey.
+This section contains official documentation for the libraries and frameworks I will use throughout my machine learning journey.

 ### **Machine Learning Libraries**:
 1. **[Scikit-learn Documentation](https://scikit-learn.org/stable/)**